XFT: Unlocking the Power of Code Instruction Tuning by Simply Merging Upcycled Mixture-of-Experts

-While the learning process defined in Eq. (\ref{formula:merging2}) is the most intuitive way of learning $\alpha$, our experiment in Section \ref{sec:ablation_merging} shows that, due to the shared expert setting, it tends to simply increase the mixing coefficient of the shared expert at each layer as much as possible to decrease the loss.
-It is not helpful because, although the shared expert has learned general knowledge across the whole instruction dataset and needs a relatively large mixing coefficient, we still need to keep the scale of the mixing coefficient of other normal experts at a certain level also to keep some specific knowledge learned by other normal experts in the merged parameter $\overline{W^l}$.
+While the learning process defined in Eq. (\ref{formula:merging2}) is the most intuitive way of learning $\alpha$, our preliminary experiment shows that, due to the shared expert setting, it tends to increase the mixing coefficient of the shared expert at each layer as much as possible to decrease the loss.
+It is not helpful because, although the shared expert has learned general knowledge across the whole instruction dataset and needs a relatively large mixing coefficient, we still need to keep the scale of the mixing coefficient of other normal experts at a certain level to keep the specific knowledge learned by other normal experts in the merged parameter $\overline{W^l}$.

 To solve this issue, we introduce a \textit{shared expert rate} $\lambda$ to fix the mixing coefficient of the shared expert and learn the mixing coefficients of the remaining normal experts which sums to $1-\lambda$ in each layer.
 By doing so, we can easily control the scale of the mixing coefficient of the shared expert, while still being able to learn the optimal layer-wise mixing coefficients of other normal experts.
-Let's say $W_1^l$ is the shared expert of the $l$-th layer, then Eq. (\ref{formula:merging1}) and Eq. (\ref{formula:merging2}) can be reformulated as below:
+Let's say $W_1^l$ is the shared expert of the $l$-th layer, then Eq. (\ref{formula:merging1}) and Eq. (\ref{formula:merging2}) can be reformulated as follows:

-In practice, we uniformly initialize the mixing coefficients $\alpha$ of all the normal experts as $\frac{1-\lambda}{N-1}$, which is then trained on the same instruction dataset as upcycling.
+In practice, we uniformly initialize the mixing coefficients $\alpha$ of all the normal experts as $\frac{1-\lambda}{N-1}$, which is then trained on the same instruction dataset used during upcycling.